Frequently Asked Questions

 What kinds of shops, restaurants and services are in Villefranche?

-Boulangeries & Patisseries (bakery and pastery shops): there are 5 in Villefranche, 4 in the main village and one at the Col of Villefranche.
+Boulangeries & Patisseries (bakery and pastery shops): there are five in Villefranche, four in the main village and one at the Col of Villefranche.
 Seven days a week there are more than one boulangerie open.
 Most stay open ‘non-stop’ during the day (although the one at Place de la Paix closes from 1:30–4:30).